haberdashPI/Weber.jl/docs/src/extend.md

 object.
 Further, each moment should belong to one specific extension, in which all functionality for that custom moment should be implemented.

+# Registering Your Extension

+Optionally, you can make it possible for users to extend Weber without ever having to manually download or import your extension.

+To do so you register your extension using the [`@Weber.extension`](@ref) macro.
+This macro is not exported and should not be called within your extensions module.
+Instead you should submit a pull request to [Weber](https://github.com/haberdashPI/Weber.jl/pulls) with your new extension defintion added to `extensions.jl`.
+Once your extension is also registered with [METADATA.jl](https://github.com/JuliaLang/METADATA.jl) it can then be downloaded the first time a user initializes the extension.